-Best Food Souvenir Shop in Lisbon: Conserveira de Lisboa
+Conserveira de Lisboa: The Best Food Souvenir Shop in Lisbon

-And, unlike Portugal’s plush cotton towels, beautiful bedspreads, Pasteis de Belem custard tarts, bottles of port or other tempting souvenirs, the foods you purchase from Conserveira de Lisboa are small, packable, inexpensive and transportable with little likelihood of breakage or confiscation by vigilant customs officials.
+And, unlike Portugal’s plush cotton towels, beautiful bedspreads, Pasteis de Belem custard tarts, bottles of port or other things Lisbon is known for, the canned fish you purchase from Conserveira de Lisboa are small, packable, inexpensive and transportable with little likelihood of breakage or confiscation by vigilant customs officials.
 An extra bonus is that your purchases from Conserveira de Lisboa will come gift-wrapped in brown paper and twine at no extra charge!

 You might be tempted to think I’m obsessed with sardines (if you’re not convinced, just read my story about Swimming with Sardines in Huatulco, Mexico) but the truth is I’m not alone in my enthusiasm for this slim fish.
 Each June, during the festival of Santo António, one of Lisbon’s favourite saints, the streets are filled with vendors grilling fresh sardines over charcoal grills.
 It’s an absolute must to eat sardines at this time of year in Lisbon.